 There are obstacles you can put in to make it more complex.
 If a turtle master messes up, they can hit the BUG card and yell “BUG!” to undo a move.
 As you want to get more complex, the kids can choose cards and make a “function” so that the turtle just does the same move every time they use the function card.

 The game totally gets your kids’ minds thinking.
 I love watching my 4-year-old get so into this game and determined to beat his older siblings to the jewel.
 Even though I wasn’t sure how the older kids (9 and 11-years-old) would like it – they have played several rounds.

-I asked my husband what he thought.
-He started programming when he was 12.
-He’s now 38.
+I asked my software engineer / programmer husband what he thought of the Robots Turtle game.
+Here’s his Robot Turtles review.
 He’s all about his kids learning some mad programming skills and said he really thought this was a great way to introduce early elements of programming.

 Thanks to Think Fun for sending us the game!

 Don’t miss the Best Memes of the Week – stay up-to-date with the best LOLs for sharing